orbitalquark/textadept/docs/manual.md

 [keys documentation]: api.html#keys

 --------------------------------------------------------------------------------
-### Compile, Run, and Build
+### Compile, Run, Build, and Test
 --------------------------------------------------------------------------------

 Textadept knows most of the commands that compile and/or run code in source files.
-It also knows some of the commands that build projects.
-Textadept recognizes many of the warning and error messages emitted by those commands and marks them as they occur in compile/run/build output.
+It also knows some of the commands that build projects, and you can tell the editor how to run your project's test suite.
+Textadept recognizes many of the warning and error messages emitted by those commands and marks them as they occur in compile/run/build/test output.
 Double-clicking on a line with a warning or error jumps to its source.

-The following key bindings apply for compiling and running source files, and for building projects:
+The following key bindings apply for compiling and running source files, and for building projects and running tests:

 * Compile the current file via `Ctrl+Shift+R` on Windows, Linux, and BSD, `⌘⇧R` on macOS, and `M-^R` in the terminal version.